eclipse-ecal/ecal/doc/rst/advanced/ecal_in_docker.rst

    .. image:: img_documentation/vscode_etc_hosts.png

-After all steps are done, all eCAL nodes can communicate seamlessly from docker to the host and vice versa.
+When you are done, all eCAL nodes can communicate seamlessly from docker to the host and vice versa.